-Alun Michael said: (Awaiting confirmation from his office that we can publish his evidence) Alun Michael, PCC for South Wales, said: 'So-I agree that it makes sense to devolve responsibility for policing.
-It will bring together the responsibilities that fit together and enable a joined up approach to be taken to crime reduction and the building of healthy communities - two key purposes of democratic government which ought to sit together.'
+Alun Michael, PCC for South Wales, said: 'I agree that it makes sense to devolve responsibility for policing.
+It will bring together the responsibilities that fit together and -enable a joined up approach to be taken to crime reduction and the building of-healthy communities - two key purposes of -democratic government which ought to sit together.'